Friday, June 27, 2025

 This tragic incident at Gandhi Ghat serves as a reminder that safety should always be the priority when visiting tourist locations, especially those near water bodies.
 The allure of taking selfies in picturesque locations should not outweigh the importance of staying safe and being aware of the potential dangers.
 Parents, educators, and authorities must work together to ensure that young people understand the risks and take the necessary precautions.

-While technology and social media have made selfies a popular part of our lives, it’s crucial to remember that life is far more valuable than any photograph.
+While and social media have made selfies a popular part of our lives, it’s crucial to remember that life is far more valuable than any photograph.
 As we move forward, ensuring public safety and preventing such accidents must become a priority, not just for the authorities, but for individuals themselves.

 Discover more from